About The Author

 I have done many different jobs in my working life, from nursing to shelf filling and everything in-between!
 Having lived long enough now, I realise that life very rarely goes to plan.
-The Glass Bulldog is my first novel but there is another one due out soon, again based on the true stories of my ancestors.
+The Glass Bulldog was my first novel but A Ha'penny Will Do came out January 2022, again based on the true stories of my ancestors.
 I feel the lives of ordinary people can be just as sad, funny, dramatic and interesting as anyone famous.
 We are all just struggling to survive.

 My writing takes place anywhere and everywhere, even whilst sitting in the car.
 I find driving is a great way to free the mind and inspire the imagination, and I've often had to pull over in order to get stuff down on paper.
 I always write the first draft by hand, as I think better that way, then redraft and amend it as I type it up.